breandan/breandan.github.io/_drafts/2018-01-30-turing-test.md

 The game is initially populated with humans, and a small set of bots.
 There is an API where developers may register their own chatbots to compete in a leaderboard-style ranking, and a publicly downloadable training set for developers to train new bots.

 Training new bots with live human players would be an expensive and unproductive endeavor.
 Instead, new bots must pass an *audition* before they are allowed to compete in the full game.
-We evaluate new bots on the platform using a series of trial games with increasing difficulty.
+We evaluate new bots on the platform using a series of trials with increasing difficulty.

-> **Applicant**: New applicants are shown past conversations from a hidden training set, and must classify the identity of each player.
-If they do not pass a minimum accuracy threshold, they are frozen for a period of time to avoid gaming the test.
+> **Applicant**: New applicants are shown past conversations from a hidden training set, and must correctly classify each player as a human or bot.
+If they do not pass a minimum accuracy threshold, their accounts are frozen for a short duration to avoid gaming the test.

 > **Rookie**: Rookie bots are placed in a bot-only league, where they are allowed to converse with approved bots on the platform[^5] If the corresponding bot identifies the rookie player in a small number of turns, the rookie looses points.
 If they are unable to identify the rookie after a fixed number of turns, the rookie wins.
 After passing a certain number of conversations undetected, rookies proceed to novice.

 > **Novice**: Novice bots are allowed to compete in the full game (ie. with live humans) on a trial basis, possibly for 1000 conversations.
 If they win to loss ratio falls below a certain amount, they are downgraded, and must retake the rookie test.
 If novices fail this test several times consecutively, they are disqualified for a longer period of time.

-> **Full player**: Once bots graduate from the audition, they are allowed to compete with no restrictions except a API rate limit.[^6]
+> **Full player**: Once bots pass the audition, they are allowed to compete with no restrictions except a API rate limit.[^6]

 If a bot is caught cheating[^7] (for example, by opening multiple accounts or colluding with other bots), their API token is to be revoked and their public record wiped from the leaderboard.
 Past conversations with disqualified bots are to be re-labeled as such.

 ## Variations

 If we consider messages of unlimited character length, the space of valid conversations would make sampling impossible.
 Even restricting message length and vocabulary size, the game would still require an inaccessible amount of human input for training.
-One way to reduce the overall amount of conversations, is by hosting "forums" with different criteria on length, content and structure.
+One way of reducing the number of possible conversations, is by hosting "forums" with different criteria on length, content and structure.
 For example, we might consider role playing games of the following format:

 * **Interrogator/Predictor**: Is allowed to ask a question of length N.
 * **Suspect**: Is allowed a one-word reply.

-In such a scenario, players would choose which role they wish to play.
+In such a scenario, players might choose which role they wish to play.
 In such a game, we can imagine different restrictions, where only the interrogator is allowed to predict the suspect's identity, or vis versa.
-If a prediction is incorrect, the predictor looses, and the predicted wins.
-If a prediction is correct the predictor wins.
+If a prediction is incorrect, the predictor looses points.
+If the prediction is human, the predicted gains points.
+If a prediction is correct, the predictor also gains some points.

 More generally, we can imagine soliciting community-submitted role-playing games, where bot developers can submit short descriptions for player roles, constraints on the conversation length and message format[^8], and a payoff matrix for correct and incorrect player predictions.
 When an idea for a new discussion game gains enough support, we can host the game.